DC23/habitica-challenge-wrangler/README.md

 Then execute the `pick-winner` script, passing the downloaded CSV file name as a command line argument:

-    pick-winner my_challenge_data.csv
+    pick-winner --input-file my_challenge_data.csv

-By default, the leaderboard showing the top 20 participants is displayed.
-The number of participants to display can be specified with a second command line
+By default, the leaderboard showing the top 10 participants is displayed.
+The number of participants to display can be specified with the `--leaderboard-rows`
-argument:
+option:

-    pick-winner my_challenge_data.csv 10
+    pick-winner --input-file my_challenge_data.csv --leaderboard-rows 5

 ## Scoring